Seminole Wind (song): Music video

-The music video features views of Indian lands, people, and traditions, and it was directed by Jim Shea.
+The music video features views of Indian lands, people, and traditions.
+It was directed by Jim Shea.
 It features a large group of Seminole Indian tribes performing with Anderson beside a campfire.
 Anderson is also seen riding an airboat through the swamp in some scenes.
 Anderson had to get permission from the tribes' masters before they and their land could be filmed.
 It was featured in the show CMT's 100 Greatest Videos in 2004 and 2008.
 It was filmed in the Florida Everglades.

 Chart positions

 "Seminole Wind" debuted at number 71 on the U.S. Billboard Hot Country Singles & Tracks for the week of August 15, 1992.